2026 Winter GRCA/Clear Creek

 -

-first aid kit 24 ibuprofen for pain, tweezers for splinters. used to bring more but never used it. used Ibuprofen to reduce swelling and tweezers (cactus spines in AZ and an occasional splinter) $1.00 11
+first aid kit 24 ibuprofen for pain, tweezers for splinters. used to bring more but never used it. used Ibuprofen to reduce swelling many times and tweezers for cactus spines in AZ and an occasional splinter $1.00 11

 g1- oz